evnaz/ENFooterActivityIndicatorView/README.md

 ##Demo
 ![](http://i.imgur.com/EVpes91.gif)

-##What it does
+##What does it do

-* Add an activity indicator view to your table view
+* Add an activity indicator view for an UITableView
 * Handle when it scrolls to the bottom

 ##How to use